Appearance

 - Some providers exaggerate volumes for marketing.

-- A typo in the volume could be catastrophic.
+- A single typo in the volume could be catastrophic.

 Per-Asset Overrides

-You can set per-asset-class maximum volumes that are even more restrictive than the global caps.
-For example:
+You can set per-asset-class maximum volumes that are even more restrictive than the 5.0-lot platform cap (for example, 0.50 lots on gold).
+Per-asset caps can only make the limit lower, never higher.

 How These Systems Work Together

-The execution safety systems are not independent silos -- they form an integrated defense:
+The execution-safety systems are not independent silos — they form one integrated defense:

-- Automatic safety pause decides if trading is allowed.
+- The automatic safety pause decides whether trading is allowed.

 - Volume caps constrain position size.